ag143/workshop/Az Fundamentals/AZ900_fundamentals_learnPath.md

 Table storage is a service that stores **non-relational** structured data (also known as structured NoSQL data) in the cloud, providing a key/attribute store with a schemaless design.

 ###### Azure Data Lake:
-storage repository suitable for holding large amounts of data.
-With 30TB of data stored, the data lake can scale up to terabytes and petabytes of data.
+- storage repository suitable for holding large amounts of data.
+- With 30TB of data stored, the data lake can scale up to terabytes and petabytes of data.
+- e.g.: data infreuqently used which needs to be accessd via Power BI

 #### characteristics of Storage:
 - **Durable** and highly available with redundancy and replication.